gmzi/fixie/README.md

+# DEPRECATION NOTE
+This program has been deprecated in favor of Fixie3, the main improvement being that Fixie3 doesn't require Java as a dependency and runs fully native Python.
+Find it at projects/fixie3.

 # FIXIE - 1099 Data Extraction

 This script processes a 1099 form in .pdf format, extracting data from the 1099-DIV and 1099-B sections on the _Summary Information_ page.
 It also extracts data from the _Detail for Dividends and Distributions_ pages, grouping and summing by ticker symbol.
 The output is a set of .csv files: